 Designed for Teachers Seeking ELL or ESL Certification to Change the Lives of Diverse Learners

-In this ELL or ESL certificate program, you will gain a valuable education endorsement and become highly qualified in ELL or ESL, expand your career opportunities, earn re-licensure points, and possibly become eligible for lane changes leading to increased salary.
+In this ELL or ESL certificate program, you will gain a valuable education endorsement and become highly qualified in ELL or ESL, expand your career opportunities through certification, earn re-licensure points, and possibly become eligible for lane changes leading to increased salary.

 This program is nationally recognized by the Teachers of English to Speakers of Other Languages (TESOL) International Association.